radu97/Swag-Labs---test-automation-java/README.md

 - Validate successful login by checking the page title "Swag Labs"

 There are 14 tests in total: one UC-1 test, one UC-2 test and five UC-3 tests (5 users), all running in Chrome and Firefox browsers (7*2=14 tests).
+Two tests fail (one in each browser) because the user is locked out.
+The remaining twelve tests are successful (six in each browser).
-`testng.xml` file provides parallel test execution.
+The testng.xml file enables parallel test execution.

 ## 6. WebDriver Singleton with ThreadLocal
 The Singleton WebDriver instance uses **ThreadLocal**.
 This ensures that each thread gets its own instance of WebDriver while maintaining a singleton-like structure.